fbpx

 Natural hot springs are naturally occurring and can contain harmful bacteria when they are not maintained.
 Sol Duc Resort allows you to get a feel of the hot springs without the danger associated with springs found elsewhere in the park, plus it is much more accessible!

 Sol Duc Hot Springs Resort allows visitors to purchase passes if you are not staying at the resort and is free to anyone choosing to book a room there.
-For adults the cost is $15 and children ages 4 to 12 are $11.
 Towels and lockers are also available for a fee.
-Check their website for more detailed pricing information.

 The resort has three mineral hot spring soaking pools and one freshwater pool to help soothe your weary muscles from all your exploring.
 The mineral pools have water with a natural temperature around 100*F (38*C) and the freshwater pool’s temperature changes with the season, from 50-85*F (10-30*C).